PatThePineapplePirate/laptop-digital-picture-frame-conversion/README.md

 ## <a name="hardware"></a>Hardware

+I already owned the laptop and the wireless keyboard + dongle, so my only investment to finish the project was for a frame and mat.
+I made sure that the shadow box frame would fit the width, height, and depth of the laptop parts, and that the mat internal framing dimentions were slightly smaller than the laptop screen so I could cut it to size.
+These remaining materials cost around $40USD.

 | Item    | Source | Additional information |
 | :-------- | :------- | :------- |
 | [Dell Inspiron 6000](https://github.com/PatThePineapplePirate/laptop-digital-picture-frame-conversion/blob/main/docs/dell_esuprt_laptop_esuprt_inspiron_laptop_inspiron-6000_ownermanual_en-us.pdf) | Unused old laptop | Pentium M, 512MB RAM, 15.4" Screen |